 You may wish to try spraying Spinosad on the leaves for direct contact with the miners.

 The effect of the insecticidal soap paralyzes the critters and kills them in a day or two.
-More than one applications may be needed in a growing season.
+However, you may need more than one application in a growing season.

 If you have concerns about the toxicity of Spinosad, manufacturers state that it rates as low toxicity for mammals.
 However, it has high toxicity for bees, the essential pollinators of plants, and crops in the ecosystem.

-Therefore, evening spraying, or zero sprayings in the flowering period of plants, may make this treatment more useful for severe or persistent infestations.
+Therefore, evening spraying, or zero sprayings in the flowering period of plants, may make this leafminer treatment more useful for severe infestations.

 9. Beneficial Nematodes